ionos-cloud/terraform-provider-ionoscloud/README.md

 ## Testing the Provider

-⚠️ **Warning:** Acceptance tests create real resources, and often cost money to run.
+⚠️ **Warning:** Acceptance tests provision resources in the IONOS Cloud, and often may involve extra billing charges on your account.

 In order to test the provider, you can simply run `make test`.